Benefits of smart meters: What households need to know

 8. Export and earn with microgeneration

-What are the main disadvantages of smart meters?
+What are the downsides of smart meters?

 Can you go back to the normal meter from the smart meter?

-What are 8 benefits of smart meters?
+What are the benefits of smart meters?